abdulkaeum/abdulkaeum/README.md

 🔨 I love solving problems!
 I like to take a problem and break it up into smaller pieces and tackle each one at a time. <br>
 🖥️ A bit like playing a computer game!
 It's fun.<br>

 🌱 I’m currently learning about TDD and SOLID principles.
-It's super useful in the long run for your projects.
-I'd put it - Let the tests write your development.<br>
+It's super useful in the long run for your projects.<br>
 🌱 Next up VUE.js... cant't wait.<br>
 ⚡ I enjoy being a <sup>php artisan, tinker</sup>ing and creating features ultimately helping people get things done faster.<br>
 🔭 Below are some projects that I'm currently working on focusing with Laravel / PHP. <br>